© 2025 MICHIGAN PUBLIC

 For the most part, they can only be used for capital projects.
 So they can’t be used to give schools funds to hire more teachers, for example.

 Examples of capital projects include constructing new buildings or renovating and maintaining old ones.
-Schools could also use these methods to buy new gym equipment, technology or transportation.
+Schools also commonly use these funds to buy new athletic equipment, classroom technology or school buses.

 The difference between a bond and a sinking fund is primarily the speed at which schools get the money and where it comes from.